 DP: I think it was just knowing more what we wanted to do going into it, whereas with Strawberry Jam when we first started writing the songs we didn’t know what was going to go on the record or even what kind of record it would be.
 This one we had a clear picture.
 [Various MPP tracks here, here, here, and here].

-al Collective seem like a band that could distance yourself from your fans but in fact, with the bootlegs and so on, it’s the complete opposite.
+H: With your aliases and the kind of music you play, Animal Collective seem like a band that could distance yourself from your fans but in fact, with the bootlegs and so on, it’s the complete opposite.
 You’re very accessible.
 Is that something you’ve wanted from the beginning?

-d it wasn’t even called Animal Collective.
+DP: Sort of, I think it goes in both directions.
+When we started it wasn’t even called Animal Collective.
 We wanted the name of the band on the record to be whoever was playing, like Avey Tare and Panda Bear, so it would just be the label Animal that put out our records.
 Starting to tour more it became Animal Collective because we needed a name.
 We thought it would be better for people to recognise us.
 We had this back and forth between wanting there to be a bit of mystery.
 With the records and the music we don’t like to divulge too much information.
 We like to keep this kind of mystique about the records, to be their own world, their own environment so we don’t really talk about how they’re recorded.
 I don’t think we’d ever do one of those ’Animal Collective in the Studio’ things.
 For us it’s got to be this slightly mysterious world.

 H: It seems like a happy medium, not too much and not too little.

-: Yeah.
+DP: Yeah.
 At the same time we’re like, just normal guys.
 It was always really important to us that we didn’t have like a rock and roll attitude, like we’re above everybody else.
 We wanted to go beyond that and have it as an experience that everybody shared together musically.
 Talking to people and hanging out with people when we can is part of that.

 H: In many ways, it seems like you guys can do no wrong.
 Almost everything written about you is positive.
 Do you feel pressure from that or is it something that doesn't register, perhaps because you’re in the middle of it?